 The previous position

 You should be aware that since May 2015 exclusivity clauses within zero-hours contracts have been made unenforceable.
-Click here to read the update in this regard.

 An exclusivity clause is a clause where the employer tries to prevent the worker from doing work for anybody else whilst they are engaged under the Zero Hours Contract with them.
 It also covers clauses that only allow that worker to do work for other people if they have the employer’s consent.